joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 The free mass market versions of automated tools often work with your live web pages only.
 So the issues you find are probably already presenting barriers to your users.
 To avoid this, you also need to test before content is live.

 Increasingly, tools not only find issues but claim to fix them, too.
-These tools are often called 'overlays' and many use misleading marketing messages.
+These tools are often called 'overlays' and many of the vendors of such tools use misleading marketing messages.

-<a href="https://overlayfactsheet.com/en/">The evidence that these claims are false or highly misleading is overwhelming</a>.
+<a href="https://overlayfactsheet.com/en/">The evidence for overlay vendor claims being misleading is overwhelming</a>.

 ### What to do instead

 How do you avoid this anti-pattern of relying on automated tools?

 - also complete manual tests &mdash; testing little and often throughout a project, start-end
-- look at the Web Content Accessibility Guidelines 2.2 (WCAG) and start to understand how to test against these guidelines:
+- look at the Web Content Accessibility Guidelines (WCAG) 2.2 and start to understand how to test against these guidelines:

-	- there are various <a href="https://www.getstark.co/wcag-explained/perceivable/">'plain language' versions of WCAG 2.2</a> and <a href="https://youtu.be/HtTyRajRuyY?si=wyQqLessqpk02AoL">helpful videos about manual accessibility testing</a> online, if you're finding things confusing.
+	- there are various <a href="https://www.getstark.co/wcag-explained/perceivable/">'plain language' versions of WCAG 2.2</a> and <a href="https://youtu.be/HtTyRajRuyY?si=wyQqLessqpk02AoL">helpful videos about manual accessibility testing</a> online, if you're finding things confusing
+	- Consider how you can divide this testing up so it doesn't all rest on one team or discipline.

 #### User research